exvim/exvim.github.io/docs/config-exvim.md

 Note the only wildcard character you can use is `*`.

+### enable_restore_bufs (bool)

+When enable, exvim will store all opened buffers in the file `.exvim.your.project/restore_info`.
+When the next time you open this exvim project, it will restore the last time buffers from the file.

 ## Post Init

 When exVim finish parsed the `.exvim` file, it will invoke `g:exvim_post_init()` function if